bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins.md

 You can read more about [Zeitwerk's file conventions here](https://github.com/fxn/zeitwerk#file-structure).

 In addition to the `plugins` folder provided by default, **you can add your own folders** with autoloading support!
-Simply add to the `autoload_paths` setting in your config YAML:
+Add to the `autoload_paths` setting in your config YAML:

 ```yaml
 autoload_paths:
   - loadme
 ```

 Now any Ruby file in your project's `./loadme` folder will be autoloaded.
 By default, files in your custom folders not "eager loaded", meaning that the Ruby code isn't actually processed unless/until you access the class or module name of the file somewhere in your code elsewhere.
 This can improve performance in certain cases.
-However, if you need to rely on the fact that your Ruby code is always loaded when the site is instantiated, simply set `eager` to true in your config:
+However, if you need to rely on the fact that your Ruby code is always loaded when the site is instantiated, set `eager` to true in your config:

 ```yaml
 autoload_paths: